Relaxed Indexability and Index Policy for Partially Observable Restless Bandits: RMAB Formulation and Classical Indexability

 Therefore, it is sufficient to consider a single arm for solving problem~\eqref{max: decouple}.
 Note that the action applied on a single arm is either ``selected (activated)'' or ``unselected (made passive)'' at each time.
 We can thus focus on the single-armed problem (with Lagrangian multiplier~$\lambda$) with state space consisting of all probability measures on the Markov chain and a binary action space.

 For simplicity, we will drop the subscript~$n$ in consideration of a single-armed bandit without loss of generality.
-The Lagrangian multiplier $\lambda$ introduces a reward for passive actions on this arm.
-Referred to as the {\em subsidy for passivity} by Whittle, we will denote it by $m$ as a variable dependent {\em only on} this arm, in {\em distinction} to $\lambda$ shared by all arms in the relaxed problem~\eqref{max: decouple}.
+Now the Lagrangian multiplier $\lambda$ in~\eqref{max: single} can be seen as a reward of making the single arm passive (unselected).
+More generally, we define a reward function~$m(t)$ as the reward obtained at time~$t$ when the arm is made passive.
+With this new definition added into our model, we have a single-armed bandit problem with {\em subsidy for passivity} (\ie~$m(t)$) originally introduced by Whittle.
+The main reason that we avoid to use the symbol~$\lambda$ in defining~$m(t)$ is because~$\lambda$ is a {\em global} variable in the context of multiple arms in~\eqref{max: decouple}.
+In other words, if we set~$m(t)=\lambda^*$ for all arms where~$\lambda^*$ is the optimal Lagrangian multiplier achieving the relaxed constraint~\eqref{ys:dsctRelax}, the relaxed multi-armed bandit problem~\eqref{max: decouple} is solved after the solution to each single-armed bandit with subsidy.
+However, we now focus on the single-armed bandit problem with subsidy~$m(t)$ as a {\em local} reward function for this arm only.
+For generality of the single-armed model, it is thus better to use a different symbol in distinction to the global Lagrangian multiplier shared by all arms.
+For our purpose, it is sufficient to consider~$m(t)$ independent of~$t$ and we will simply denote it by~$m$.
+A minor reason to use the letter~$m$ specifically is to make our notations consistent with those adopted in \cite{LZ2010} for $K=2$.
 Let $V_{\beta,m}(\omega)$ denote the value of~\eqref{max: single} with $\omega_n(1)=\omega$.
 It is straightforward to write out the dynamic equation of the single-armed bandit problem as follows:

 where $V_{\beta,m}(\omega;u=1)$ and $V_{\beta,m}(\omega;u=0)$ denote, respectively, the maximum expected total discounted reward that can be obtained if the arm is activated or made passive at the current belief state~$\omega$, followed by an optimal policy in subsequent slots.
 Since we consider the infinite-horizon problem, a stationary optimal policy can be chosen and the time index~$t$ is not needed in~\eqref{eq: long time value function}.
 Let~$p_{i\cdot}=[p_{i0},p_{i1},\ldots,p_{i(K-1)}],(i=0,1,\ldots,K-1)$ denote the~$i$-th row of~$\textbf{P}$, we have